 PRMR vs. PSTR

 PRMR (PeakShares RMR Prime Equity ETF) and PSTR (PeakShares Sector Rotation ETF) are both exchange-traded funds - PRMR is a Large Cap Blend Equities fund actively managed by PeakShares, while PSTR is a Derivative Income fund actively managed by PeakShares.
 Both are actively managed.
-Their correlation of 0.90 suggests significant overlap in exposure.
+A 0.76 correlation means they provide meaningful diversification when combined.
 PRMR charges 1.05%/yr vs 1.07%/yr for PSTR.

 Performance